Volvo Shifter Stuck In Park – Manual Release

 There are three shifter types.
 Scroll down until you find the shifter that looks like yours.

-If your Volvo has a big gap in front of the shifter, the shifter release is under the small storage pad, as shown in the picture.
+If your Volvo has a significant gap in front of the shifter, the shifter release is under the small storage pad, as shown in the picture.

-- Set the parking brakes and keep the brake pedal pressed during this procedure—there is a risk of the vehicle rolling when you get it out of the park.
+- Set the parking brakes and keep the brake pedal pressed during this procedure—the vehicle may roll when you get it out of the park.

 - Remove the plastic pad in the small storage compartment in front of the climate control/shifter.